dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3954: Joyful activities can provide temporary relief from distress.
+### T3954: Enjoyable activities can provide distraction and respite from troubles.

 |Support|
 |---|